6 Ways Yoga Today Will Make You Better Tomorrow

-Gwen Lawrence, team yoga instructor for the NFL’s New York Giants and the NBA’s New York Knicks, says that more than any other type of exercise, yoga helps improve focus.
+Gwen Lawrence, a yoga coach and instructor who has worked with athletes, sports teams and actors, says that more than any other type of exercise, yoga helps improve focus.
 She attributes this to the “comprehensive breathing techniques,” which help people control their trains of thought and concentrate on a task.

-“When our minds are cluttered, we don’t think clearly,” Glickman agrees.
+“When our minds are cluttered, we don’t think clearly,” Glickman says.

-She recommends taking a few minutes to: 1) Pause and get quiet; 2) breathe in and out a few times slowly and evenly to relax; 3) notice what is going on inside the body; and 4) feel how that few moments created a shift.
+She recommends taking a few minutes to pause and get quiet, breathe in and out slowly and evenly a few times to relax, notice what is going on inside your body and feel how those few moments created a shift.